9 Reasons Why Your New Software Implementation Is Failing

 3. NOT FOLLOWING UP

 Informal feedback.
-The onboarding program was finalised and teams started using the new tool.
+The onboarding program was finalized and teams started using the new tool.
 You might have celebrated the success too early and forgot to follow up.
 Sending a brief email asking for honest feedback is a simple way to uncover any issues before they escalate.

 SCENARIO 3: NEW HIRES ARE HAVING TROUBLE USING SOFTWARE